 Cables.
 Knitty.com.
 If you've stuck to knitting in single colors, or maybe just ventured into stripes, here's some good news: You can achieve what appear to be complicated color patterns while using only one yarn at a time!

 How to Knit the Oblique Rib Stitch.
 Music in video is from demo 2008 by (Latchxe9 Swing) / CC BY-NC-SA 2.0 This video knitting tutorial will help you learn how to knit the oblique rib stitch.

 It's a fairly generic multi-strand cable; called a "Saxon Braid" (thanks, Purly White!).
 I see Wendy at wendyknits has used it for a sweater, and I'm sure it's to be found in stitch dictionaries.
 That said, being able to read an existing cable and knowing how to reconstruct it is a very useful skill.
 I'm not suggesting, of course, that the following be used in any way that takes credit away from a designer of a garment - rather, this is a reference for understanding how a simple cable works and how to write a chart.
 The actual process is far more intuitive than what follows, but I've written each step out, just for documentation's sake. ***I should say my intention here isn't to be patronizing at all; I'm sure most of you have been doing this for a long time without this kind of manic detail.

-Roman Stitch - How to Knit Roman Stitch
+Roman Stitch - How to Knit Roman Stitch.